a1zh/MathAnDPython/README.md

-# MathAnDPython
+# MATH AND PYTHON

-Learn Math with Python
+Learn Maths with Python

 Hi there,